 One Halloween, which was one of NALIP’s Latino Lens Shorts got picked up by HBO and it was released on Oct.
-1st of this year.
+1st of 2016.

-Murga continues to thrive as a Ryan Murphy HALF Directing Fellow and as one of the Director for the ABC Directing Program and the ABC Casting Showcase this Fall.
+Murga was also a 2016 Ryan Murphy HALF Directing Fellow and as one of the Director for the ABC Directing Program and the ABC Casting Showcase from 2016-2018.